-Please see the Minneapolis Park & Recreation web site for complete information on the Garden including current operating hours, parking pass information, bus routes, programs offered at the Garden, plant and bird checklists.
+The Eloise Butler Wildflower Garden and Bird Sanctuary is a 16-acre native plant reserve and bird sanctuary.
+The Wildflower Garden, is located on Dakota Homelands and is owned, operated, staffed and maintained by the Minneapolis Park & Recreation Board.
+(MPRB) Consult the MPRB website for complete information on the Garden including current operating hours, parking pass information, bus routes, programs offered at the Garden, plant and bird checklists.
 A locater map is also available on the Parks website.

 In addition to native plants and birds, many other creatures call the Wildflower Garden home: Raccoons, chipmunks, rabbits, red foxes, woodchucks, red and gray squirrels, mice, shrews, voles, moles, bats, frogs, toads, turtles and snakes.
-Deer, muskrats, opossums, mink and skunk have all been spotted nearby and may be visitors in the Wildflower Garden as well, although perhaps, unwelcome.
+Deer, turkeys, muskrats, opossums, mink and skunk have all been spotted nearby and may be visitors in the Wildflower Garden as well, although perhaps, unwelcome.

 The Wildflower Garden was founded in 1907 by allocating land that was already part of the existing Glenwood Park (est. 1889) on the west side of Minneapolis.
-This designated area was called "The Native Plant Reserve" and was tended by a visionary botany teacher in the Minneapolis public school system named Eloise Butler.
-Ms. Butler became the official curator of the Wildflower Garden in 1911 and dedicated herself to the care, management and expansion of the Wildflower Garden until her death in 1933.
+This designated area was first called the "Wild Botanic Garden" but was soon changed to a more descriptive "Native Plant Reserve" and was tended by botany teachers from the Minnespolis Public School System, especially by a visionary teacher named Eloise Butler.
+Ms. Butler became the official curator of the Wildflower Garden in 1911 after she retired from teaching and dedicated herself to the care, management and expansion of the Wildflower Garden until her death in 1933.
 It had been renamed for her in 1929.
 Four gardener/curators have followed in her footsteps up to the present.
 It was she who inspired her former student Clinton Odell, one of the early benefactors of the Wildflower Garden, to found the Friends of the Wild Flower Garden, Inc. The Garden Curator is Susan Wilkins.